What’s The Difference Between VPS and Cloud Hosting for WordPress?

 While your specific needs will (of course) vary, the general guidelines are as follows:

-VPS vs. Dedicated Hosting
+VPS vs. Dedicated Hosting for WordPress

 VPS and cloud hosting are two of the most popular options for moderate to large-sized websites.
-However, another option is dedicated hosting.
+However, another option is dedicated server hosting.
 The main difference between VPS versus dedicated hosting isn’t the number of servers used (as both use only one).
-Instead, it’s how the server’s resources are allocated.
+Instead, it’s how the server’s dedicated resources are allocated.

 As we mentioned earlier, VPS hosting takes place on a shared server, but with deeper admin privileges.
 However, a dedicated server contains only one website.
 This offers the most security and customization possible, and it’s a good choice for high-traffic websites with steady numbers each month.

-WP Engine offers round-the-clock support and scalable plans that make it possible to find a plan for any website.
+WP Engine offers round-the-clock support and scalable plans that make it possible to find a hosting plan for any website.
 Best of all, our managed hosting platform means we handle all the back-end details!
 We hope this helps you narrow down the choice between VPS or cloud hosting versus WordPress hosting.

 Our hosting plans mean you truly have a team of WordPress professionals on your side.
-We provide excellent managed WordPress hosting services that deliver tight security, unmatched speed, and massive scalability backed by the service and support of an expert team of WordPress specialists.
+We provide excellent managed WordPress hosting services that deliver tight security, unmatched speed, high availability, and massive scalability backed by the service and support of an expert team of WordPress specialists.

 Not only will you have access to dedicated support technicians, but also to our WordPress resources and innovative digital platform as well.
-Get started with one of our dedicated plans for your next project!
+Get started with one of our dedicated hosting service plans for your next project!